 - whether the decision can be reviewed months or years later

-That is where a location receipt becomes useful.
+That is where a location record becomes useful.

 What is a location verdict?